pantheon-systems/documentation/source/content/guides/professional-services/02-website-migration-service.md

   - Move [redirects](/redirects) from `htaccess` into `settings.php` or `wp-config`.

 - Search configuration
   - Configure sites that use Acquia Search to use Pantheon Search instead.
+Review our documentation on [known limitations](/pantheon-search#known-limitations-of-pantheons-solr-service) first.

 - Enable and configure Visual Regression Testing.